Lewis Nixon (naval architect): Shipbuilding and other businesses

 In 1902, promoter John W. Young persuaded Nixon to preside over the consolidation of Crescent Shipyard with six other shipyards on the East and West Coasts, to form a single shipbuilding trust, under the name United States Shipbuilding Company.
 Unfortunately, "the one thing [the consolidated firms] lacked, individually and collectively, was a realistic prospect of earning sustained profits."
-As the newly formed company's president, Nixon had convinced Charles M. Schwab, the U.S. Steel Corporation president and Bethlehem Steel owner, to help underwrite the new business, while Schwab agreed to add Bethlehem Steel to the venture.
+As the president of the new company, Nixon had convinced Charles M. Schwab, the U.S. Steel Corporation president and Bethlehem Steel owner, to help underwrite the business, while Schwab agreed to add Bethlehem Steel to the venture.
 However, the terms that Nixon and Schwab had negotiated for Schwab's financing were so one-sided in favor of Schwab and Bethlehem Steel that, when United States Shipbuilding failed almost immediately, it damaged the business reputations of both Nixon and Schwab.
 Within a year of its incorporation, the company's mortgage-holders forced it into receivership.
 It emerged from receivership, without Nixon, as Bethlehem Steel and Shipbuilding Company, in 1904.
 One of its first actions was to close Crescent Shipyard.
 By then, Nixon had re-entered the shipbuilding business by leasing a yard in Perth Amboy, New Jersey.

 From late 1904 to January 1906, Nixon was in Russia supervising the construction of ten torpedo boats for the navy of Czar Nicholas II.

 Nixon's shipbuilding expertise was called upon after the sinking of the RMS Titanic.
 Nixon suggested numerous changes including the required use of wireless communication devices on ships.
 He also suggested that ships have a more efficient way of reversing.

-In 1910 the Swiss-born American artist Adolfo Müller-Ury (1862–1947) completed a three-quarter-length seated portrait of Nixon that was exhibited at Knoedler's that December.
+In 1910, Müller-Ury completed a three-quarter-length seated portrait of Nixon that was exhibited at Knoedler's that December.

 From 1915 until his death, Nixon was president of the Nixon Nitration Works, in what is now the Nixon section of Edison, New Jersey.
 A 1924 explosion and resulting fire destroyed much of the Works, which was then rebuilt and resumed operations.

-He died on September 23, 1940 at Monmouth Memorial Hospital in Long Branch, New Jersey.
+He died on September 23, 1940, at Monmouth Memorial Hospital in Long Branch, New Jersey.